Beginner Watercolor Landscape Tutorial Using Negative Space Techniques

 Start with a light pencil sketch to map out the areas of your painting and the distribution of positive and negative spaces.
 Consider how light falls on the landscape and use that knowledge to determine the placement of shadows and highlights.
 Keep in mind that negative space can be as expressive and impactful as the subject itself.

-Hey, are you looking for fresh watercolor ideas for your next masterpiece?
-If so, read the article below;
+Hey, are you looking for fresh watercolor ideas.

 Conclusion